-6B.
+5A.
 Procedures common to all Mountain Bike Disciplines

-- 6B1.
-Races for Junior, U23, or Elite riders that are National Championships or used to select riders for national teams or international competition shall use UCI rules.
-In all other events, these USA Cycling rules apply. - 6B2.
-All riders must attend the pre-race briefing (riders' meeting) normally held at the staging area prior to the start.
-6B3.
-Racers shall complete the entire event (or individual - 6B3.
-Racers shall complete the entire event (or individual stage) on the same bicycle upon which the event was begun, with the exception of 24-Hour races as explained in section 6E. - 6B4.
-Except as noted in section 6D, all repairs during an event will be performed by the individual racer.
+- 5A1.
+Races for Junior 17-18, U23, or Elite riders that are National Championships or used to select riders for national teams or international competition shall use UCI rules.
+In all other events, USA Cycling rules apply. - 5A2.
+All riders must attend the pre-race briefing (riders' meeting) normally held at the staging area prior to the start. - 5A3.
+Racers shall complete the entire event (or individual stage) on the same bicycle upon which the event was begun, with the exception of 24-Hour races as explained in section 5D. - 5A4.
+Except as noted in section 5C, all repairs during an event will be performed by the individual racer.
 No outside support is permitted.
-Riders whose bicycles are not functional will be allowed to continue to the finish line, where they may be asked to withdraw from the race by the Chief Referee. - 6B5.
-Except as noted in section 6D, all spare parts and tools shall be carried by the individual racer, to be used only by that racer; cannibalizing other bikes is not permitted.
-A racer can only use spare parts or tools that he/she started with at the beginning of the race. - 6B6.
+Riders whose bicycles are not functional will be allowed to continue to the finish line, where they may be asked to withdraw from the race by the Chief Referee. - 5A5.
+Except as noted in section 5C, all spare parts and tools shall be carried by the individual racer, to be used only by that racer; cannibalizing other bikes is not permitted.
+A racer can only use spare parts or tools that he/she started with at the beginning of the race. - 5A6.
 The responsibility of keeping on the prescribed course rests with the rider.
-A rider may not leave the prescribed course unless ordered to do so by public authorities or a race official [disqualification]
+A rider is required to stay on the designated trail that is marked and or specified as the race course.
+A rider may not leave the prescribed course unless ordered to do so by public authorities or a race official. - 5A7.
+Laws and ordinances of appropriate jurisdictions shall be observed during participation in any event. - 5A8.
+Only riders officially entered in the event may practice or compete on the designated race course, and they must wear their number plates and numbers while practicing.
+No rider previewing the course may interfere with a race in progress.